oidahdsah0/Rimworld_AI_Core/docs/DESC_Steam_EN.md

 • Local deployments: No additional costs after setup

 📋 **Installation & Usage**
+⚠️ **WARNING: You MUST strictly follow the setup instructions on the RimAI Framework Mod page, or AI functionality will NOT work!**
+⚠️ **WARNING: You MUST strictly follow the setup instructions on the RimAI Framework Mod page, or AI functionality will NOT work!**
+⚠️ **WARNING: You MUST strictly follow the setup instructions on the RimAI Framework Mod page, or AI functionality will NOT work!**

 1. Install RimAI Framework first
 2. Install this example mod
 3. Configure AI API settings in Framework mod options